priyanka0123456/Embroidery-react-app/README.md

-# 🧵 Sangeeta Embroidery - React App
+# 🧵  Embroidery - React App

 A beautiful and interactive embroidery store built with React.js.